Little Vintage Baking

 • Turn the dough onto a lightly floured surface and form into a ball.
 It should come together easily without being sticky.
 Flatten ball slightly with your hands to form a thick disc.
 Wrap with plastic wrap and refrigerate for at least 1 hour.

 • Place your chilled dough on a lightly floured surface.
-Let the dough sit for a 5-10 minutes until pliable.
+Let the dough sit for a 5-10 minutes, if necessary, until pliable.
 Roll out the dough into a 12" circle.

 • Loosely roll up the dough over a rolling pin.
 Unroll the dough over a 9.5" tart pan.

 • Ease the dough into the pan.
 Avoid stretching the dough.
 Use the tips of your fingers to ensure the dough is flush with the bottom and sides of the pan.
-Cut off the excess dough.
+Cut off the excess.
 Prick the dough with a fork a couple times.

 • Lightly spray a piece of aluminum foil or parchment paper with cooking spray.
 Press the foil into the tart shell, covering the edges.
 Fill the shell with pie weights.